twajjo/Papa-code_challenge/README.md

   Domains are essentially services governing a particular problem space and have a specific contract (API) governed by @callbacks.
 Domain implementations can be interdependent with one another (they are just modules after all without state, ordinarilly).
 Each domain is meant to field the essential use case of "I (domain x) don't know how to create a model y, can someone else do this?
 Each domain provides a catalogue of services through its @callbacks.

-  Domains are governed by 3 (or more) nodules to support a flexible service layer to provide the key benevits of an abstracted layer:
+  Domains are governed by 3 (or more) nodules to support a flexible service business logic abstraction layer to provide the key benevits of a domain:

   * An API module for adherence and compatibility.
   * An Interface module that determines the proper runtime implementation and delegates to it.
 Note that the Interface adheres to the API behaviour.